It's great to have you here, Rush Limbos, serving humanity simply by showing up.

 And so this mass delusion and conformity is occurring even in the media by design, by the way.

-And the few independent thinkers left.
+And the few independent thinkers left, they don't know what hit them.

-A woman gets banned at her gym and labeled a bigot because she told management that a man, who she only later learned identified as female, entered the locker room while she was getting undressed.
+A woman gets banned at her gym and labeled a bigot because she told management that a man who she only later learned identified as female entered the locker room while she was getting undressed.

-So this woman's in the gym, somebody walks in, locker, she thinks it's a woman or thinks it's a man, and she reports.
+She thinks it's a woman or thinks it's a man and she reports.

 It turns out that it was a transgender who walked in.